Arjuna: Svayamvara and marriage to Draupadi

 Arjuna piercing the eye of the fish as depicted in Chennakesava Temple.

 Arjuna is central in the episode of svayamvara—or “bridegroom choice”—of Draupadi, the epic's heroine.
 Of all Arjuna’s marriages, his union with Draupadi is the most consequential for the heroic structure of the epic.
 It is not only the first among his four marriages but also foundational to the epic’s central conflict.
 The event also features first encounter between Arjuna and Krishna, who is the son of Vasudeva, Kunti's brother, making him the maternal cousin of the Pandavas.

 King Drupada, Draupadi’s father, designs the challenge for the syavamvara specifically with Arjuna in mind, having developed a strong admiration for the warrior after being defeated by him in battle.
 Determined to obtain Arjuna as a son-in-law, Drupada tailors the test to suit his extraordinary skills.
 The svayamvara features a ceremonial archery contest in which barons must perform a feat of bow-bending, a trial commonly found in Indo-European heroic marriage traditions.
 Although the details of the contest vary across different recensions, all versions feature a target, often described as a suspended toy fish, which the suitor must strike.
 In more elaborate versions, which add a further degree of difficulty, the suitor is required to hit the eye of a rotating toy fish, while aiming only at its reflection in a vessel of water (or mirror) below.
 The Pandavas attend Draupadi’s svayamvara still in disguise.
-Arjuna, like the other assembled nobles, is instantly captivated by the divine beauty of Draupadi at first sight.
+Arjuna, like the other Pandavas, instantly fell in love with Draupadi at first sight.
 Krishna, who is present at the event as a spectator and sympathetic to the Pandavas, recognizes Arjuna.
 Arjuna, still in his assumed guise, successfully completes the archery challenge by striking the target with five arrows—an accomplishment in which all other princes, including renowned warriors like Duryodhana and Karna, had failed.